AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 :math:`D \equiv k / (\rho c_P)` if we are diffusing enthalpy.
 No input parameter is necessary to enable this constraint.
 See Chapter `[ch:diffusion] <#ch:diffusion>`__ for more details.

-[] If reactions are enabled, the timestep will also be limited by two constraints:
+[REACTIONS] If reactions are enabled, the timestep will also be limited by two constraints:

 .. math:: \Delta t = \mathtt{dtnuc\_e}\, \min_{i,j,k} \left\{\frac{e_{i,j,k}}{\dot{e}_{i,j,k}}\right\}